Efficiency, Accuracy, and Transferability of Machine Learning Potentials: Application to Dislocations and Cracks in Iron: Consistent training of ML-IAPs

-$c_\nu^{(p)}$ are the expansion coefficients to be fitted by the regression algorithm. $B_{i\nu}$ is the basis constructed by the atomic cluster expansion, where the permutation, reflection, and rotation invariants are incorporated \cite{drautz2019atomic} (see details in Ref. \cite{drautz2019atomic,lysogorskiy2021performant}).
+$c_\nu^{(p)}$ are the expansion coefficients to be fitted by the regression algorithm. $B_{i\nu}$ is the basis constructed by the atomic cluster expansion, where the permutation, reflection, and rotation invariants are incorporated \cite{drautz2019atomic}.
+The $\bm{B}$ basis is efficiently reconstructed by the multiplication between the generalized Clebsch-Gordan coefficients and the permutation-invariant $\bm{A}$ basis functions (see details in Ref. \cite{drautz2019atomic,lysogorskiy2021performant}).
 Two functional forms of $\mathcal{F}$ (Eq. \ref{eq:E_ace}) have been applied recently \cite{lysogorskiy2021performant,bochkarev2022efficient}.
-The simplest model is expanded as a function of a single density
+The simplest model expands the local energy as a linear function of the density